 I suppose I felt the need to get this off my chest, as it bothers me when I see manifestations of insensitivity surface, especially in environments where I feel that a lack of knowledge or sensitivity carry the potential to create multiple layers of damage on professional, societal, and individual levels.
 Matters of this nature actually do occupy my mind at night.
 They weigh on me.

 I’d love to have the power to change our crazy planet into a more fair and just place, but I’d be a fool to believe that this could ever be accomplished by one person.
-I’m not naïve enough to propose that I, or any other person alone, would be capable of ‘changing the world’ by writing in a silly blog, but I am saying that it is important to contribute to the conversation about social awareness and sensitivity.
-Each person who contributes is a drop that collects with others; this collection of drops makes puddles, and then pools, and eventually oceans form.
-The tide of individual and societal awareness eventually shifts in this same way.
-The thing is, it all begins with the drops.
+I’m not naïve enough to propose that I, or any other person alone, would be capable of ‘changing the world’ by writing in a silly blog, but I what I am saying is that it is important to contribute to the conversation about social awareness and sensitivity.
+This is the first step to embarking on what appears to be a very long and arduous journey.
+The road ahead is not only difficult for our society, but it is one which humanity as a collective hasn’t quite committed itself to yet.